Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 </p>

-Thanks to the subscription of the node to the `base_scan` topic, the *CallBack* function of the node will always be able to know what the robot sees infront of it.
+Thanks to the node's subscription to the `base_scan` topic, the *CallBack* function of the node will always know what the robot sees in front of it.
-To let the robot make its way around the circuit, I implemented a simple code which exploits the Data acquired by the laser scans.
+To let the robot make its way around the circuit, I implemented a simple code that exploits the Data acquired by the laser scans.
-The Data comming from the scanners is composed by two different arrays.
-One related to the **intecity** of the lasers the other one to the **scan ranges**.
-I used the second array to collect the relaiable information to manage the robot's navigation speed.
+The Data coming from the scanners is composed of two different arrays.
+One related to the **intensity** of the lasers the other one to the **scan ranges**.
+I used the second array to collect reliable information to manage the robot's navigation speed.
-I devided the area covered by the lasers in three main areas each one composed by 100 lasers.
-The first one covers form the the index 0 to 100, the following one form 310 to 410 and the last one from 620 to 720.
-Thanks to the function `mini(float array [720], int starting_index, int n_lasers)`, the detecting areas will return the minimum distance value registerd by the lasers.
+I decided the area covered by the lasers in three main areas each one composed of 100 lasers.
+The first one covers form the index 0 to 100, the following one forms 310 to 410, and the last one from 620 to 720.
+Thanks to the function `mini(float array [720], int starting_index, int n_lasers)`, the detecting areas will return the minimum distance value registered by the lasers.

 * *INPUTS*:
     * `float arr[720]`: The ranges' array.